cyb3113/CryptoMadness/README.md

 This is a multidisciplinary project, along with the techniques of cryptography/ steganography, privacy, and safety, can be used to teach history, math, literature, geography…

-**NOTE 3:**

-I am proposing two activities, that are indicated to participants from the age of 12.

-The first, **Cipher Fun Wheel**, a amusing activity where groups of 3-4 people will participate.
-A situation will be created in which 1 participant will write an encrypted message using the cipher wheel and hide its contents (steganography), the receiver and 1 or 2 others will try to intercept and decode the message.

-A possible situation may be a spy (whom writes the message), the ally (who receives the message) and 2 enemies who will try to intercept and decipher the message.
-However, the story can be adapted according to the participants.

-The purpose is introduce and stimulat the understanding of  how hard it is to break down strong encryption and  the benefits of concealing a important message, and so important as this, is how essential the privacy is.

-The second activity, complementing the Cipher Fun Wheel, is learning how to create Passphrases (a very strong password!) using **Diceware** technique.

 **Credits:**